mixxxdj/website/content/pages/download.md

     name: 2.5-alpha
     title: Development Snapshots
     text: |
+      If you're bored of thoroughly testing the beta snapshots, you can also test the current development snapshot to get a glimpse at the even newer features.
-      A great way to contribute to Mixxx is testing the latest code we're working on and giving early feedback.
-Refer to the [Testing wiki page](https://github.com/mixxxdj/mixxx/wiki/Testing) for where to find the latest builds and instructions how to test pull requests before they are merged.
+      As for the beta snapshots, please refer to the [Testing wiki page](https://github.com/mixxxdj/mixxx/wiki/Testing) for where to find the latest builds and instructions how to test pull requests before they even reach this alpha.

       **Development snapshots are not intended for live use!** Expect crashes and make sure to back up your Mixxx settings and library before upgrading as explained in the Testing wiki page.
     download_manifest: https://downloads.mixxx.org/snapshots/main/manifest.json